-Seattle light rail in 2013 reached an all-year weekday average ridership of 28,953, which despite strong summer ridership was 11% below the pre-construction forecast of 32,500, earlier hoped to be reached by 2011.
+Seattle light rail in June 2014 saw year-to-date weekday average ridership of 31,532, not even close to the pre-construction forecast of 37,800 originally hoped to be achieved by 2011.

-The next major page update will be August 2014 when the first six months of 2014 ridership numbers are available.
+The next major page update will be in January 2015 when all the 2014 ridership numbers are available.

 2013 -- including weekend ridership to football, soccer, and baseball games --

-The first quarter of 2014 total ridership is up 15% over the same period in 2013, aided by"a surge in event ridership (including the record-breaking Seahawks parade day)."
+The first half of 2014 total ridership is up 16% over the same period in 2013, aided by"a surge in event ridership (including the record-breaking Seahawks parade day)."

-As Sound Transit Central Link light rail ridership in its present configuration gradually reaches what the agency calls "maturity," PITF is pulling back on the frequency of reporting on ridership forecasts and accomplishments.
-Along with Sound Transit leaders and staff, PITF expects 2014 to be another growth year for Seattle light rail ridership, especially if the three professional teams at the SODO stadiums continue to draw lots of fans by playing well against opponents, a reasonable hope as of mid-July 2014.
-Sound Transit is forecasting in the short run that 2014 all-days light rail ridership will be 3.3 percent over 2013, which should be easily achieved.
+Sound Transit Central Link light rail ridership in its present configuration is gradually reaching what the agency calls "maturity."
+Along with Sound Transit leaders and staff, PITF expects 2014 to be another growth year for Seattle light rail ridership, especially if the three professional teams at the SODO stadiums continue to draw lots of fans by playing well against opponents, a reasonable hope as of mid-August 2014.
+Sound Transit is officially forecasting in budget documents that 2014 all-days light rail ridership will be 3.3 percent over 2013, which should be easily achieved.

 The next light rail ridership that really matters is 2017, which will be the first full year with the next three added stations.
 The Sound Transit Board of Directors political strategy illustrated in previous years would be to hold a system expansion tax vote in the 2016 Presidential election year before those results are known.